What is Positive Psychology?

 Many physicians have worked hard to reach the next stage in their careers only to find the final destination somewhat unfulfilling.
 They often have the mindset that “I’ll be happy when…I finish medical school or match in my top residency or complete my fellowship or make a lot of money.”
 Unfortunately for many, all of these milestones offer only temporary spikes in happiness and leaves us feeling empty and searching for something more; more meaning, more joy, and more satisfaction.

 While what we do for a living is important, what we do with our lives is the ultimate measure of a satisfying and meaningful life.
 How do we approach setbacks?
 What are the best ways to identify and pursue new rewarding goals?
 What behaviors can we choose each day to become more calm, thankful, and happy?
 How do we stop floating through life getting what we want and start wanting what we have?
-If you have asked yourself any of these questions then the Positive Psychology Program for Physicians may be the answer for you.
+If you have asked yourself any of these questions then the Positive Medicine Program may be the answer for you.

 Physicians are Masters in Delayed Gratification